This year I have advanced my attempts at getting an education by pursuing tertiary studies.

 Follow this very accurate guide, and I guarantee you’ll be a typical uni student in no time.

-All you need now is a shitty job.
+All you need now is a terrible job.
 Or an internship

 This post has been republished with full permission from One Fine Morning.